memfault/interrupt/_posts/2022-11-28-swig-for-c-and-lua.md

 ## What is SWIG?

 [SWIG](https://www.swig.org/) is a tool that generates a binding layer between C/C++ and higher-level programming languages.
-The promise of SWIG is simple: write an interface file that annotates C/C++ headers with custom SWIG markers, and generate bindings to a given language, so that you can expose whatever functionality you want from C/C++ and use it in that language.
+The promise of SWIG is simple: write an interface file that annotates C/C++ headers with custom SWIG markers, and generates bindings to a given language, so that you can expose whatever functionality you want from C/C++ and use it in that language.

-Let's explore generating bindings between application written in C targeted for embedded hardware and Lua.
+Let's explore generating bindings between applications written in C targeted for embedded hardware and Lua.

 ## Setting up